-- 8.1.1 The 62nd Monthly EM&A Report for the Contract No. HY/2018/08 Central Kowloon Route Central Tunnel summarized the monitoring results and audits findings of the EM&A programme under the issued EP (EP No.: EP-457/2013/D) and in accordance with the EM&A Manual during the reporting period from 01/10/2024 to 31/10/2024. - 8.1.2 No construction noise monitoring was conducted in the reporting month as the site had been handed over to Contract No. HY/2019/13 on 30 December 2023.
-Impact monitoring at M-A3/ M-N3 has been conducted by Environmental Team (HY/2019/13) since January 2024. - 8.1.3 Two (2) Action Level exceedances were recorded for construction noise due to the noise-related complaints received in the reporting month.
-No Limit Level exceedance was recorded for construction noise monitoring in the reporting month.
+- 8.1.1 The 65th Monthly EM&A Report for the Contract No. HY/2018/08 Central Kowloon Route Central Tunnel summarized the monitoring results and audits findings of the EM&A programme under the issued EP (EP No.: EP-457/2013/D) and in accordance with the EM&A Manual during the reporting period from 01/01/2025 to 31/01/2025. - 8.1.2 No construction noise monitoring was conducted in the reporting month as the site had been handed over to Contract No. HY/2019/13 on 30 December 2023.
+Impact monitoring at M-A3/ M-N3 has been conducted by Environmental Team (HY/2019/13) since January 2024. - 8.1.3 No Action and Limit Level exceedance was recorded for construction noise monitoring in the reporting month.
 No Action and Limit Level exceedance was recorded for construction dust monitoring in the reporting month. - 8.1.4 Weekly environmental site inspections were conducted during the reporting period.
-In general, the Contractor had implemented environmental mitigation measures and requirements as stated in the EIA Report, the EP and EM&A Manual. - 8.1.5 All complaints received in the last reporting month were finalized. - 8.1.6 Two (2) noise-related complaints (i.e. 29th and 31st October 2024) were received in the reporting month.
-Two complaints were under investigation and will be reported in the subsequent reporting month. - 8.1.7 No environmental related prosecutions or notification of summons were received in the reporting period. - 8.1.8 No environmental non-compliance was recorded in the reporting period. - 8.1.9 According to the environmental site inspections performed in the reporting month, the following recommendations were provided:
+In general, the Contractor had implemented environmental mitigation measures and requirements as stated in the EIA Report, the EP and EM&A Manual. - 8.1.5 No complaints were received in the reporting month. - 8.1.6 No environmental related prosecutions or notification of summons were received in the reporting period. - 8.1.7 No environmental non-compliance was recorded in the reporting period. - 8.1.8 According to the environmental site inspections performed in the reporting month, the following recommendations were provided: